Discover rainy day activities in the west

 Discover Kilkenny’s history at the Medieval Mile Museum.
 Listen as knowledgeable guides regale you with tales of days gone by, learn the history of famous religious relics, and bring the kids on the epic Lego Hunt.
 After, go on a walking tour of the Medieval Mile along the Marble City’s winding streets, treading in the footsteps of ancient Tudor merchants.

-On the border of Cork and Tipperary, explore enchanting Mitchelstown Cave.
+Explore enchanting Mitchelstown Cave on the border of Cork and Tipperary.
 Go on a guided tour of the three caverns and learn all about dripstone formations, stalactites and stalagmites.
 It’s easy to see why an episode of the History Channel’s TV series Vikings was filmed here.